 If you are into diving, do not miss the underwater statue Christ of the Abyss, which was installed in the sea off San Fruttuoso in 1954, at a depth of 17 metres (56 ft)!

-We decided to take the first boat of the day from Camogli at 11am (9€/pers.) with Golfo Paradiso (you need to check in the morning for the exact departure time since it depends on the sea conditions).
-After exploring the abbey and hiking around to have beautiful views, we hiked to Portofino!
-It is an easy 2h hike of 3km offering stunning views over one of Italy’s most beautiful coasts (map).
+I decided to take the first boat of the day from Camogli at 11am (9€/pers.) with Golfo Paradiso (you need to check in the morning for the exact departure time since it depends on the sea conditions).
+After exploring the abbey and hiking around to have beautiful views, I hiked my way to Portofino!
+It is an easy 3km hike offering stunning views over one of Italy’s most beautiful coasts (map).

 - Where to eat